rjmoss/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Thresholded binary

 Through a mixture of trial and error and careful tweaking I settled on a combination of an x-gradient threshold, lightness threshold and saturation threshold.
-The code can be seen in the `threshold_combination` function (line XXX of `pipeline.py` but is in summary:
+The code can be seen in the `threshold_combination` function (line 238 of `pipeline.py` but is in summary:
 ```
 gradx = abs_sobel_thresh(gray, orient='x', sobel_kernel=KSIZE, thresh=(20, 100))
 saturation_binary = hls_select(img, thresh=(180, 255))